-Clearly, a bound of the form \eqref{eqn:boundintrouniform} cannot hold in general; whether it holds or not will depend on both the dynamics to approximate and on the chosen approximation.
-In this paper we state sufficient conditions, on both the SDE and the approximating scheme, to guarantee the validity of the UiT bound \eqref{eqn:boundintrouniform}.
+Clearly, uniform in time bounds of the form \eqref{eqn:boundintrouniform} cannot hold in general; whether the bound \eqref{eqn:boundintrouniform} holds or not will depend both on the dynamics to approximate and on the chosen approximation.
+In this paper we state sufficient conditions, both on the SDE and on the approximating scheme, to guarantee the validity of the UiT bound \eqref{eqn:boundintrouniform}.
 We will phrase such criteria both in terms of abstract conditions and then in terms of easily verifiable, explicit conditions on the coefficients of the SDE.
 Note that if \eqref{eqn:boundintrouniform} holds, one does not need to adapt the time-step during the simulation to keep a given threshold accuracy.
 So this line of research is in a different spirit to adaptive time-stepping methods such as those introduced in \cite{lamberton2003recursive, kelly2018adaptive}.
 Furthermore, the solution $x_t$ of the SDE will depend on its initial datum $x_0=x$ -- to emphasise such a dependence we will use the notation $x_t^{(x)}$ -- hence, in general, the constant $K$ on the right hand side (RHS) of \eqref{eqn:boundintrouniform} will depend on (the euclidean norm of) $x$ too.
 Our results carefully track this dependence, making it possible for the user to fix an appropriate time-step at the start of the simulation.